marcadrian-it/progress-patron/README.md

 ## Instructions

-`npm install` - installs all the packages
+`npm install` - Installs all the packages

-`npm run dev` - runs the webapp on localhost
+`npm run dev` - Runs the webapp on localhost

-`npm run devnstudio` - runs webapp and prisma studio concurrently
+`npm run devnstudio` - Runs webapp and Prisma Studio concurrently

-`npm run build` - generates Prisma client and builds the Next.js application
+`npm run build` - Generates Prisma client and builds the Next.js application

+`npm run start` - Starts the Next.js production server

+`npm run test` - Runs Vitest for unit and integration tests

+`npm run test:playwright` - Runs Playwright for end-to-end tests

-`npm run lint` - runs the next lint command
+`npm run lint` - Runs ESLint to fix linting issues in all JavaScript and TypeScript files

+`npm run lint:check` - Runs ESLint to check for linting issues without fixing them

+`npm run format` - Runs Prettier to format all JavaScript and TypeScript files

+`npm run prettier:check` - Checks if all JavaScript and TypeScript files are formatted correctly

-`npx prisma migrate reset` - drops, recreates the database, and reseeds it automatically (be careful)
+`npx prisma migrate reset` - Drops, recreates the database, and reseeds it automatically (use with caution)

 ## Preview